pantaire/ncaseplaite/godot/cheatsheet.md

 set_deferred(vars)      wait to do stuff till its safe to do so, e.g. waiting to finish collision processing
 PI                      GDScript uses radians instead of degrees.
 Alternatives are deg2rad() oder rad2deg() to convert

+# Sprites
+## Sprite Frame Resources
+can be saved manually and loaded to show different outfits etc of the same character

+## play animations
+$Sprite.play("animation)

+# Tilesets
+import Tilesets, define size and grid of each tile
+click to place, drag to place a row
+rightclick to erase

+# Collision Shapes
+can be oneway, check box to enable.
+Arrow indicates direction you have to fall to collide with shape

+# Parallax Background
+parallax background
+    parallax layer
+    turn off centered
+    motion -> scale to 0.6 to be slower than the foreground sprite
+        scale up to 2

+# Coins
+layers can be renamed in project settings -> layer names -> physics 2D

+# Raycast
+comparable to a walking stick, detects things in your way